BiLei121/hybrid-dual-estimator/README.md

 It includes 3 algorithms:
 1. dual: the standard dual attack;
-2. Hybrid 1: the hybrid dual attack which guesses all possible vectors of the secret;
+2. HYBRID1: the hybrid dual attack which guesses all possible vectors of the secret;
-3. Hybrid 2: the hybrid dual attack with optimal pruning and efficient matrix multiplication.
+3. HYBRID2M: the hybrid dual attack with optimal pruning and efficient matrix multiplication.

 ## Verify the results